There are two categories for glazing applications….

 The bottom run of the perimeter base bar must have 2 drilled out weep holes with 3/16” drill bit for each glazed bay.
 Hold the perimeter bar on edge and drill 2 holes clean through, starting on the bottom surface the outside leg / through the screw track race / and clean through the gasket race.

-Sizing the glazing….
-Whether glass or polycarbonate is applied, remember that the glazing units must be 1-1/4” smaller than the horizontal and vertical, center to center dimension of the base center screw track.
+All glazing units, whether its single glass, double pane glass or polycarbonate, must be 1-1/4″ smaller than the actual length and width, best to measure center to center dimensions of the base center screw track.

 The glazing unit must rest fully flat on the EDPM glazing rubbers edge, closets to the center screw track.
 For best results, measure every bay individually, record and label each measurement from the outer edge of the glazing EDPM rubber.